nperrier/music-server/README.md

 * Smart meta-info from source (e.g., musicbrainz)
 * Implement search: (client-side or server-side?)
 * Implement handling of changed metadata for media files in indexer
-* Add UI to add playlist to queue
 * Add ability to delete Library